DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 ## Summary

 In this chapter, we have covered the decision tree algorithm as well as bagging and boosting algorithms based on decision tree.
-There are few important takeaways and remarks.
+Here are a few important takeaways and remarks.

 First, ensemble methods is a general method that applies to algorithms beyond tree-based models.
-You could easily applied the same principle of bagging and boosting on regression models.
+You could apply the same principle of bagging and boosting on regression models.
 For example, you can build several regressors with a bootstrap data set, or include only some of the features, or use weighted methods to boost.
 As a matter of fact, ensemble can also be built between regression and classification algorithms.
-Gradient Boosting and XGBoost can actually be considered as such ensemble: while the end-goal of the algorithms were to predict classes, at their core, they are regressions.
+Gradient Boosting and XGBoost are already such ensembles: regression models were used in in each stage for an eventual prediction of classes.

 Second, tree-based models can be used for regression problems.
-For example, instead of `RandomForestClassifier`, you can use `RandomForestRegressor` for a regression problem.
-When you are using a classification algorithm on a continuous target.
-Instead of trying to predict classes, the `RandomForestRegressor`, as well as other classification used for regression problems, aims to predict the mean of the target.
+For example, instead of `RandomForestClassifier`, you can use `RandomForestRegressor` from scikit-learn to implement a Random Forest algorithm regression problems.
+When you are using a classification algorithm on a continuous target, the algorithm aims to predict the mean of the target instead of trying to predict classes.
 We will cover this in more depth in a later chapter.

 Third, in general, it is more accurate to predict classes than continuous values.
-Due to this, the use of classification algorithms may be broader than most expected.
+Due to this, the use of classification algorithms may be broader than most would think.
 For example, it is possible to convert a regression problem (in predicting continuous quantities) to classification problems.
 The market share example given in the beginning of the chapter is a good example.
 Another example is e-commerce.
 Most e-commerce owners have a limited offering.
-As a result, instead of predicting the sales per month or the dollar value of a customer, it is easier to predict whether and how many a customer would buy.
+As a result, instead of predicting the total sales per month or the dollar value of a customer, it is easier to predict whether and how many units a customer would buy.
 This method can be especially powerful since a business owner often has control over the price of the products.

 Lastly, tree-based methods can be used for causal inference.
-While causal inference itself is a topic of a later chapter, for readers who are familiar with causal inference methods, you can easily find parallel between decision tree and propensity score matching (PSM): individuals who ended up in the same leave have something in common, and hence can provide good matching samples.
+While causal inference itself is a topic of a later chapter, for readers who are familiar with causal inference methods, you can easily find parallel between decision tree and propensity score matching (PSM): individuals who ended up in the same leave/node have something in common, and hence can be considered as good matches.
 This is the basic idea behind `causal tree` (Athey and Imbens, 2016).

 ## References